About the IUCr

 Praha has an accommodation capacity of about 100,000 visitors.
 There are almost 800 guest rooms in 4 or 5 star hotels in the immediate vicinity of the congress centre.
 Many other hotels and dormitories in all categories and prices from 20 to 200 EUR per day are easily accessible via public transport in less than 30 minutes.
 Our frequently running and comfortable Metro ensures very fast transport from any part of Praha.

 History of Crystallography in Czech Republic

 Crystallography has long and rich tradition in the region of the former Czechoslovakia.
-It was cultivated under the auspices of two principal Czech scientific organizations, Charles University (founded in 1348), and the Academy of Sciences (formerly the Academy of Sciences and Arts, founded in 1770).
+It was cultivated under the auspices of two principal Czech scientific organizations, Charles University (founded in 1348), and the the Academy of Sciences (whose oldest predecessor was the Royal Bohemian Society of Sciences /”Královská česká společnost nauk” founded in 1784).
 Johannes Kepler, known as a famous astronomer, during his stay in Prague (1600-1612) wrote a paper On hexagonal snow flake.
 This work is the oldest written document of the new era crystallography and deals with the outer symmetry seen in morphology of crystals as a reflection of the inner symmetry of matter, without any idea about the nature of building elements at that time.
 Ivan Puluj developed an X-ray emitting device as early as 1881 in Prague, Friedrich Reinitzer discovered liquid crystals there.